-- (1) Subsection (2) applies if a pawnbroker is authorised to carry on business under the pawnbroker's licence at premises. - (2) The pawnbroker must keep the property register for the premises at the premises. - Maximum penalty-100 penalty units. - (3) Subsection (4) applies if a pawnbroker is authorised to carry on business under the pawnbroker's licence at a location and the pawnbroker is not carrying on business as a pawnbroker at the location. - (4) The pawnbroker must keep the property register for the location at the address stated on the licence under section 26(2)(b).
+- (1) Subsection (2) applies if a pawnbroker is authorised to carry on business under the pawnbroker's licence at premises. - (2) The pawnbroker must keep the property register for the premises at the premises.

+- (3) Subsection (4) applies if a pawnbroker is authorised to carry on business under the pawnbroker's licence at a location and the pawnbroker is not carrying on business as a pawnbroker at the location. - (4) The pawnbroker must keep the property register for the location at the address stated on the licence under section 26(2)(b).